 A head that feels heavy is a relatively common discomfort that can happen with conditions like sinusitis, low blood pressure, or hypoglycemia.
 Some people may also experience a heavy head after consuming excessive amounts of alcohol.

-Heaviness in the head can be accompanied by other symptoms like dizziness and general malaise.
+Your head can feel heavy and be accompanied other symptoms like dizziness and general malaise.
 These may indicate a more serious problem, like labyrinthitis or vision disturbances.

 If your head feels heavy along with other symptoms, you should see your family doctor or neurologist for assessment.
 The doctor may order tests like a CT scan, MRI or bloodwork.
 Treatment should be prescribed by the doctor and will depend on the diagnosis, however the doctor can recommend medications to relieve symptoms.